If You Could Only See

 "If You Could Only See" is a song by American rock band Tonic from their debut studio album Lemon Parade (1996).
-It was released to radio as the third and final single from the album on March 18, 1997, by Polydor Records.
+It was released to radio as the third and final single from the album on February 10, 1997, by Polydor Records.
 Frontman Emerson Hart is the sole writer of the song, whilst production on the song was helmed by Jack Joseph Puig.
 According to Hart, the song was written as a result of his family disowning him due to their disapproval of Hart's relationship with an older woman.

-"If You Could Only See" was a number-one hit on the US Billboard Mainstream Rock Tracks chart and reached number 11 on the Billboard Hot 100 Airplay chart, where it spent 63 weeks.
-In Australia, the song peaked at number 20 and spent 26 weeks in the top 50.
-As a result of its longevity on the Australian chart, it ended 1997 as the nation's 88th-highest-selling single and earned a Gold certification for shipments exceeding 35,000 copies.
-In Canada, the song peaked at number 18 on the RPM Top Singles chart and topped the Alternative 30 chart, ranking number 42 on the RPM year-end chart for 1997.
-The song is Tonic's most successful and has been described as "rock radio's most played song of 1997."
+The song is Tonic's most successful, becoming a hit in several countries, and has been described as "rock radio's most played song of 1997."

 Background and writing

-In an Australian television program (Live at the Chapel), Tonic lead vocalist Emerson Hart elucidated the meaning of this song.
+In an interview on Live at the Chapel, an Australian television program, Tonic lead vocalist Emerson Hart elucidated the meaning of "If You Could Only See".
 He stated that he had been in a relationship with an older woman and that his family did not approve of that relationship, and this song was written about that situation and was directed at his family.

 In another interview, Hart said, "When I was 21 or 22, I was in love with somebody who my mom did not feel was a good fit.
 So my family disowned me for about three years.
 And the last conversation I had with my mother when I was home I’d said, 'if you could only see the way she loves me, maybe you would understand.'
 I just wrote that song, after that phone call, literally in a matter of minutes."